 Mauritian drivers use their horn a lot.
 Don’t be surprised if someone horns before overtaking you.

 Most of the main roads are quite narrow, being barely wide for buses to pass in each direction.
 The island is served by an extensive and very frequent daytime bus service, so there is forever a bus just ahead wherever you are driving, and the buses have a habit of stopping very frequently on the road because bus laybys are rare.
 Passing the bus is rarely a safe option, therefore you will be incessantly held up every time the bus stops.
 Beware of oncoming traffic which insists on passing a stopped bus, brake early to avoid a head-on crash.

-Also beware of oncoming drivers swerving violently to their opposite side of the road to avoid the smallest of potholes.
-Road traffic policing is minimal, although the police are now using breathalysers and hand-held speed radar, but fines are also minimal.Back to top
+Also, beware of oncoming drivers swerving violently to their opposite side of the road to avoid the smallest of potholes.
+Road traffic policing is minimal, although the police are now using breathalysers and hand-held speed radar, fines are also minimal.Back to top

 Most signals are now the much brighter LED type, which can be seen better in bright daylight.

 However, to cope with the occasional power cuts, many of the traffic signals also carry a stop sign or give way sign to show priority when the lights are off.